Revisiting Instance-Optimal Cluster Recovery in the Labeled Stochastic Block Model: Related Work

 For the exact recovery regime, \cite{dhara2024power,gaudio2024spectral} discuss the optimality of the spectral algorithm for the Censored SBM (which is an instance of LSBM) or LSBM.
 They only provided high-probability guarantees and the algorithms require weights that depend on the statistical parameters.

-{\bf Related models.} LSBM generalizes the SBM, the Censored SBM \cite{abbe2014decoding,dhara2024power}, and Signed Networks \cite{traag2009community,leskovec2010signed,tzeng2020discovering}, and has many applications.
-Our results derive necessary and sufficient conditions for cluster recovery in all of these models for any \( s = o(n) \).
-The Multiplex Stochastic Block Model \cite{barbillon2016stochastic} is interesting because it realizes cluster structures from multiple types of connections that cannot be represented by SBM or LSBM.
-Extending our work to such Multiplex Stochastic Block Models is an important future direction.
+{\bf Related models.} LSBM generalizes the SBM, the Censored SBM \cite{abbe2014decoding,dhara2024power}, and signed networks \cite{traag2009community,leskovec2010signed,tzeng2020discovering}, and has many applications.
+Our results provide necessary and sufficient conditions for cluster recovery in all of these models for any $s = o(n)$.
+The Multiplex Stochastic Block Model \cite{barbillon2016stochastic} and the node-attributed Stochastic Block Model \cite{dreveton2023exact} are interesting because they can capture cluster structures that cannot be represented by the SBM or the LSBM.
+Extending our work to such models is an important future direction.